filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Slash

-When a [fault](#fault) is registered for a [sector](#sector), the Filecoin network will _slash_ the [storage miner](#storage-miner) that is supposed to be storing the sector; that is, it will assess penalties to the miner (to be paid out of the [collateral](#collateral) fronted by te miner) for their failure to uphold their pledge of storage.
+When a [fault](#fault) is registered for a [sector](#sector), the Filecoin network will _slash_ the [storage miner](#storage-miner) that is supposed to be storing the sector; that is, it will assess penalties to the miner (to be paid out of the [collateral](#collateral) fronted by the miner) for their failure to uphold their pledge of storage.
 When slashing takes place, the power a miner earns for the associated sector is subtracted from the miner's total power for the purposes of [election](#election).

 ## Storage miner